qqu0127/LV-segmentation/README.md

 Data could be downloaded on this site after registering http://smial.sri.utoronto.ca/LV_Challenge/Home.html.

 ### Codes
-demo.ipynb shows how to loads and prepare the data in this challenge.
+ROI_detection.ipynb shows the process of ROI detection and also how to loads and prepare the data in this challenge.
+StackedAE.ipynb && PCA_autoencoder.ipynb shows the process of shape prior inference.
+SAE+ActiveContour.ipynb shows the last step of computing the contour.